 Cadastral Income.
 Every property in the country is listed in the Cadastre (land registry) and an annual net rental income is assigned to it: the cadastral income.
-This value corresponds to the net rental income of the property on the 1st of January 1975, plus a ratio of adjustment to today prices, reevaluated every year.
+This value corresponds to the net rental income of the property on the 1st of January 1975, plus a ratio of adjustment to today prices, re-evaluated every year.
 To assess the cadastral income the Cadastral administration takes into account both the building itself (number of rooms, cellar, garage, general condition etc.) and more general factors affecting the building or its environment (ease of access, distance from main highways, etc.).
 Cadastral income needs to be declared on the tax form.
 However, taxes on cadastral income, Belgium's main real estate tax, are paid separately.
-Therefore taxes due on cadastral income are "settled" against the final tax payment at a rate of 12.5% of the part of cadastral income that is effectively taken up in the tax base.
+Therefore taxes due on cadastral income are "settled" against the final tax payment at a rate of 12.5% of the part of cadastral income that is effectively taken up in the tax base (the part concerning non-occupied real estate).

 Principles of the real estate tax.
 The so-called "advance levy on immovable properties" (onroerende voorheffing / précompte immobilière) is a regional tax on immovable properties, outside the personal income tax.
-Its amount is based on the indexed cadastral income 30 (e.g. in 2018, the index was 1.7863):
+Its amount is based on the indexed cadastral income (e.g. in 2019, the index was 1.823):